smikes/test262/test/suite/promises-aplus/README.md

 Version: 0.0.0 (2014-Jul-24)

 The [Promises/A+ spec](https://github.com/promises-aplus/promises-spec) is a standard for JavaScript promises.
-Although Promises/A+ is not formally part of ECMA-262 version 6.0, Promises/A+ informed the development of the Promises portion of ECMAScript 6.0, and a conformant ECMAScript 6.0 `Promise` implementation objects should conform to Promises/A+.
+Although Promises/A+ is not formally part of ECMA-262 version 6.0, Promises/A+ informed the development of the Promises portion of ECMAScript 6.0; a conformant ECMAScript 6.0 should have `Promise` objects that conform to Promises/A+.

 This directory contains a version of the [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests) ported to the test framework used in the ECMA's Test262 project.